fk4321/book-starter/README.md

-# Block 30 - Book Buddy
+# Book Buddy Project

 ## Introduction

-We are working with a new client who is wanting to design an online library for the public.
-Another Full Stack Solutions team has already built out the API, but we need your assistance in developing the front end to ensure on-time delivery to the client.
-When this is complete, please submit the link to the deployed application so I can share it with the client.
+This is a Front-End Design for an online library for the public.
+The API is already built but I developed the front end.

 Details on the API can be found 🔗 [here]